Hertz files for U.S. bankruptcy protection as car rentals evaporate in pandemic

-NEW YORK (Reuters) - The more than a century old car rental firm Hertz Global Holdings Inc (HTZ.N) filed for bankruptcy protection on Friday after its business all but vanished during the coronavirus pandemic and talks with creditors failed to result in needed relief.
+NEW YORK, May 22 (Reuters) - The more than a century old car rental firm Hertz Global Holdings Inc filed for bankruptcy protection on Friday after its business all but vanished during the coronavirus pandemic and talks with creditors failed to result in needed relief.

 Hertz said in a U.S. court filing on Friday that it voluntarily filed for Chapter 11 reorganization.
 Its international operating regions including Europe, Australia and New Zealand were not included in the U.S. proceedings.